laravel/docs/filesystem.md

 <a name="custom-filesystems"></a>
 ## Custom Filesystems
-If you need to use a filesystem that is not provided out of the box, you may configure one using a service provider.
+If you need to use a filesystem that is not provided out of the box, you may configure one using a Service Provider.
 Visit [Flysystem](https://github.com/thephpleague/flysystem#adapters) to view a list of available options.

-In order to setup your custom filesystem you call the `extend` method on the `Illuminate\Filesystem\FilesystemManager` class.
-This class is available to you through the `Illuminate\Contracts\Filesystem\Factory` interface which can be injected into the `boot` method in your service provider.
+In order to set up your custom filesystem you'll need to create a Service Provider (For example, `DropboxFilesystemServiceProvider`.
+In its `boot` method, you'll want to inject an instance of the `Illuminate\Contracts\Filesystem\Factory` contract, and then call the `extend` method of the injected instance.`

 The first argument of the `extend` method is the name of the disk you will use, while the second argument is a closure that gets passed both the `$app` and `$config` variables.